jasonmccreary/blog-posts/2012-11-02-php-coding-standards.md

 ## Stick to the coding standards

 It is human nature to bend the rules.
-But there&rsquo;s no point in adopting a standard only to break it.
+But there's no point in adopting a standard only to break it.
 I wanted to follow PSR-2 strictly.
 Not just the parts I liked.
 So I needed something to keep me honest.

 A while back I came across PHP CodeSniffer.
 I intended to use it for automated code validation with an svn post-hook.
 PHP CodeSniffer features pluggable coding standards you can validate against.
 In addition, one for PSR-2 exist.

 You can download PHP CodeSniffer.
-If you have [PEAR installed][8], it&rsquo;s easier:
+If you have [PEAR installed][8], it's easier:

     pear install PHP_CodeSniffer